icatalud/dart-sdk-wiki-2/Debugging-Dart-VM-with-AddressSanitizer.md

 ## Stack pointer ##

 When running with detect_stack_use_after_return=1, ASan will return a fake stack pointer when taking the address of a local variable.
-Use

-    uword sp = Isolate::GetCurrentStackPointer();

-to get the real stack pointer (calls a tiny pregenerated stub).
+Use `Isolate::GetCurrentStackPointer()` to get the real stack pointer (calls a tiny pregenerated stub).